PrachiPatel15/Fake-News-Detection/README.md

 - We checked the most frequent words in both the news and plotted the graph for both.

 # Model Building
-- I tried three different models and  evaluated them using f1-score
+- I tried three different models and  evaluated them using f1-score and confusion matrix.
   - LogisticRegression -basline
   - Decision Tree Classifier
   - Random Forest Classifier